 There isn’t a one-size-fits-all metric for measuring customer loyalty, rather, it’s ideal to track different measurements to get a well-rounded picture of where you stand.
 Let’s look at some metrics to keep track of while you work on establishing customer loyalty.

-- Churn rate: The percentage of customers who stop using a company’s products or services during a given period.
+- Churn rate: The percentage of customers who stop using a company’s products or services during a given period, also known as customer attrition.

 - Lifetime value (LTV): A metric that measures the amount of revenue that a customer brings in over the course of their relationship with a company.